-Chile Lime Squash and Chickpea Salad
+Chile-Lime Squash and Chickpea Salad

-- 1/4 cup small red onion thinly sliced (you want a scant 1/4 or so)
+- 1/4 cup red onion, thinly sliced

 - 2 medium limes

-- 2 medium acorn squash or similarly sized heirlooms like kabocha and red kuri
+- 2 medium acorn squash, or similarly sized heirlooms like kabocha and red kuri

-- 2 tablespoons neutral oil such as canola or grapeseed
+- 2 tablespoons neutral oil, such as canola or grapeseed

-- 1 clove garlic grated on a microplane
+- 1 clove garlic, grated on a microplane

-- 1-2 fresno chiles seeds removed, finely diced, or 1-2 jalapeno or serrano chiles
+- 1-2 fresno chiles, seeds removed, finely diced, or 1-2 jalapeno or serrano chiles

 - 4 tablespoons extra virgin olive oil

-- 1 1/2 cups cooked chickpeas strained and rinsed, from one 15-ounce can
+- 1 1/2 cups cooked chickpeas, strained and rinsed, from one 15-ounce can

-- a handful of fresh cilantro stems removed, roughly chopped
+- a handful of fresh cilantro, stems removed, roughly chopped

-- kosher salt to taste
+- kosher salt, to taste

 - Preheat oven to 450°F. While the oven is preheating, add the sliced onions to a fine mesh strainer and run them under cold water for about 30 seconds to remove some of the bite, then transfer to a small bowl.
 Juice one of the limes and pour the juice over the onions and season with a generous pinch of kosher salt and refrigerate.
 They'll be lightly pickled by the time the squash is roasted.
 (You can do this well ahead of time for a more pronounced pickled effect.)